 Alongside this academic input, we provide a range of interventions to address some of the issues children can experience in their early lives, which if ignored impact on their learning and success in the school environment.
 To understand the reasoning for these, it is helpful to look at Maslow's hierarchy of need.

 This shows, starting at the base and working up towards the peak, the essential basic, psychological and self-fulfillment requirements for all humans.
 Where elements of this hierarchy are missing, the individual concerned will find it more difficult to fulfil their potential in life.
 As a school we work in close partnership with our families to ensure all our pupils have all the elements they need in order to achieve their potential.
 To this end, the school is sometimes able use funding, following careful consideration of individual circumstances, to benefit children in the following ways:

-There is no expectation that all pupil premium children will receive identical support; indeed the allocation of budget for each child feeds into the schools budget for pupil premium, rather being ring fenced for an individual child.
-Some children will need more than others and each child is individual with individual circumstances.
+There is no expectation that all pupil premium children will receive identical support; indeed the allocation of budget for each child feeds into the school's budget for pupil premium, rather being ring fenced for an individual child.
+Some children will need more than others and each child is an individual with individual circumstances.
 The school considers how to allocate pupil premium money to different interventions and projects on an annual basis, following rigorous data analysis and careful consideration of the needs of the pupils within this group.
 We use information from the Education Endowment Foundation, NFER and OFSTED to research approaches and interventions which provide the best results and value for money.
-In addition we are part of local Partnership of School Pupil Premium Project which is researching the most effective interventions within the context of the Sevenoaks area.
+In addition we are part of local Partnership of Schools so we can collaborate with other local schools to consider and research effective interventions within the context of the Sevenoaks area.